microsoft/ELL/docs/tutorials/Setting-Up-your-Raspberry-Pi.md

 ## Basic Pi Setup

 ### Power Adapter and Power Cable
-AI workloads guzzle power, so we recommend using a high quality power supply.
+AI workloads guzzle power, so be sure to use a high quality power supply.
 If you use a USB power adapter and micro USB cable, choose an adapter rated for at least 12 Watts (2.4 Amps) per USB port.
 We've had good experience with 12W-per-port USB power adapters from Apple, Anker, and Amazon Basics.
 Long and thin micro USB cables will often result in a noticeable voltage drop and fail to provide sufficient power to the Raspberry Pi.
 For a few extra dollars you can get a nice name-brand cable, like the Anker PowerLine, and save yourself a lot of frustration.

 ### Operating System
 Our tutorials assume that the operating system running on your Pi is *Raspbian Jessie* ([NOOBS](https://downloads.raspberrypi.org/NOOBS/images/NOOBS-2017-07-05/) or [image](https://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/)), not the more recent *Raspbian Stretch*.